 Pentixapharm Receives EUR 6.77 Million For Intangible Assets Formerly Developed By Glycotope

-(MENAFN- GlobeNewsWire - Nasdaq) BERLIN, Jan.
-07, 2025 (GLOBE NEWSWIRE) -- Pentixapharm AG, a developer of innovative radiopharmaceuticals, receives 6.77 million Euro for intangible assets formerly developed by Glycotope from undisclosed Asian pharma and biotech companies.
-The transaction, which will be effective still in 2024, involves rights that had been transferred to Pentixapharm as part of the Acquisition of Glycotope's target discovery business in July 2024.
+Berlin, January 7th , 2025 – Pentixapharm AG, a developer of innovative radiopharmaceuticals, receives 6.77 million Euro for intangible assets formerly developed by Glycotope from undisclosed Asian pharma and biotech companies.
+The transaction, which will be effective still in 2024, involves rights that had been transferred to Pentixapharm as part of the acquisition of Glycotope's target discovery business in July 2024.

 The acquisition of Glycotope's target discovery business in July 2024 included a portfolio of preclinical antibodies against multiple oncology targets, a unique tumor target database, the equipment needed to exploit a discovery platform, and the related IP.
 Transferred to Pentixapharm as part of the deal were also a range of patents, licenses and license agreements.